|Sensible opinions on the California ballot propositions since 1980 by Pete Stahl|

 Proposition 72: Reassessment Exemption for Rainwater Capture Systems – NO

-Details: The famous Proposition 13 of 1978 says that a property's assessed value can increase only 2% a year as long as the property isn't sold or significantly improved.
+So let’s turn to property taxes.
+Proposition 13 says that a property's assessed value can increase only 2% a year as long as the property isn't sold or significantly improved.
 So, while your property may be worth twice what it was when you bought it, its assessed value will have barely changed.
 Since property taxes are based on assessed value instead of real value, the size of your property tax bill depends more on how long you've owned your property than how much it's really worth.
 It's sort of like paying income tax based on how long you've had your current job instead of how much money you make.
 It's ridiculous.

-On the surface Prop 72 seems reasonable and innocu-ous.
+On the surface Prop 72 seems reasonable and innocuous.
 But every time we grant a reassessment exemption like Prop 72 proposes, we make the lunacy I pointed out above more palatable, and thus postpone the day when California implements a more equitable property tax system.
-Prop 72 hopes to eliminate the complaints of yet another class of citizens upset with the system of "property tax based on length of ownership," and thus perpetuates a law that's fundamentally flawed.
+Prop 72 hopes to eliminate the complaints of yet another group of citizens upset with life under Prop 13, and thereby perpetuates a law that's fundamentally flawed.

 I try not to recommend protest votes, but I make an exception for issues related to Prop 13.
-As California housing prices skyrocket, soon it won't be unusual for people who have just bought their property to pay many times more property tax than their neighbors who have owned since 1978.
+As California housing prices skyrocket, soon it won't be unusual for people who have just bought their property to pay many times more property tax than their established neighbors.
 It's as unfair and arbitrary to base taxation on length of ownership as it would be to base it on length of hair or length of name.

 Prop 72 will pass easily.
-Your "no" vote might just send a tiny message that we are unwilling to accept the inequity of Prop 13 any longer.
+If you aren’t into symbolic gestures, by all means vote for it.
+But if you care about this issue like I do, your "no" vote might just send a tiny message that we are unwilling to accept the inequity of Prop 13 any longer.

 My Semi-Biennial Lecture on Bonds